IGNW/cucm-axl-zeep/README.md

 Enter a Device Pool name and export data from that object to a JSON file.
 This export file is the file format for all the rest of the export tools.

-You can take the names in the output and modify them.
+You can modify the output file and use that as input to the site creation tool.
 This give a way to export data, modify, and quickly import it back into the CUCM.

 NOTE: This program does not export all the data for a site, but enough to give you an idea of how to build out a full site export tool for your needs.